NCI-MATCH Trial (Molecular Analysis for Therapy Choice)

-Patients with advanced solid tumors, lymphomas, or myeloma may be eligible for MATCH, once they have progressed on standard treatment for their cancer or if they have a rare cancer for which there is no standard treatment.
+You may be eligible for MATCH if you have an advanced solid tumor, lymphoma, or myeloma that has progressed on standard treatment or if you have a rare cancer for which there is no standard treatment.

-A goal for the study is for about 25% of patients to have rare or uncommon cancers.
-So far, the trial has exceeded this goal, with about 60% of the enrolled patients having cancers other than colon, rectal, breast, non-small cell lung, or prostate.
+When MATCH started, researchers aimed for at least 25% of people enrolled to have rare or uncommon cancers.
+So far, the trial has exceeded this number, with about 60% of those enrolled having cancers other than colon, rectal, breast, non-small cell lung, or prostate.

-The only way that new patients can enroll on a MATCH treatment arm is if all of the following conditions are met:
+The only way you can enroll on a MATCH treatment arm is if all the following conditions are met:

-- They are under the care of an oncologist at a participating MATCH site.
-There are nearly 1,100 sites in the U.S. and Puerto Rico.
-If the patient is not being treated at one of these sites, their oncologist can refer them to one.
+- You are under the care of an oncologist at a participating MATCH site.
+There are nearly 1,100 sites in the United States and Puerto Rico.
+If you are not being treated at one of these sites, your oncologist can refer you to one.
 See the protocol summary for a complete list.

-- Their oncologist orders routine tumor gene testing to help guide treatment decisions from a participating testing lab.
+- Your oncologist orders routine tumor gene testing from a participating testing lab to help guide treatment decisions.

 - The lab finds a genetic change in the tumor that is being targeted in the MATCH study.

-Patients will not need a new tumor biopsy to take part in this trial.
-Instead, their oncologist may submit tumor tissue from a prior biopsy.
+You will not need a new tumor biopsy to take part in this trial.
+Instead, your oncologist may submit tumor tissue from a prior biopsy.